AdobeDocs/experience-platform.en/help/data-governance/labels/reference.md

 Adobe Experience Platform includes infrastructure for data governance with Data Usage Labeling and Enforcement (DULE) at its core.
 DULE features enable the application of data usage labels to datasets and fields in order to categorize data according to the type of usage policies that apply to that data.

 The following list outlines all data usage labels currently supported by Experience Platform.
+Those listed in **bold** denote labels that can be manually applied to datasets and fields, while those listed in *italics* can only be applied automatically under certain conditions.

 More information regarding Data Governance and DULE can be found in the [Data Governance overview](../home.md).